This information is for ALL Students — New Freshmen, Returning (Current), New Transfer, New International, Graduate, and All Other Students

 NOTE: If you plan to utilize financial aid, please make certain you have enough financing to cover the costs—as you are entering into a binding legal contract with the university.
 You can verify your financial details on your award letter that is generated by filing your Free Application for Federal Student Aid (FAFSA).
 The $200 prepayment is used toward the first-semester payment and is not a deposit to be refunded when the contract expires.

-Freshmen and freshman transfer residents are required to be on a meal plan regardless of their room placement.
+Incoming freshmen (First Time in College - FTIC) and freshman transfer residents are required to be on a meal plan regardless of their room placement.
 Meal plans consist of a combination of weekly swipes and declining balance dollars (DB).
 Weekly swipes are used in the all-you-care-to-eat facility called Marketplace at Doan and each swipe counts as one meal.
-Declining balance (DBs) are treated like flex accounts/debit cards and used in retail locations such as Panda Express, Subway, C-Store, Provisions on Demand (P.O.D.), etc. Declining balance dollars roll over from the fall to winter semester, however, unexpected declining balance dollars are forfeited at the end of the winter semester.
+Declining balance (DBs) are treated like flex accounts/debit cards and used in retail locations such as Panda Express, Subway, C-Store, Provisions on Demand (P.O.D.), etc. A second installment of DBs is loaded for the start of the winter semester.
+Declining balance dollars roll over from the fall to winter semester, however, unexpected declining balance dollars are forfeited at the end of the winter semester.

 Combination plans include a weekly meal swipe component and DBs.
 Meals per week must be used in the period designated and meal swipes re-set on Sunday, each week.
 As noted, all meal plan balances are forfeited at the end of the winter semester.